ventus-ag/docs/_docs/coretasks/Scaling.md

 tags: [ featured, coretasks ]
 # permalink: /Scaling/
 ---
-# Scaling cluster memory
+# Scale-out and scale-in of Kubernneetes cluster
 ---

-In this task we will see how to scale cluster memory.
+In this task we will see how to scale-out and scale-in of Kubernneetes cluster.

-**Scaling up:**

 - go to Cloud page, choose Kubernetes and open your cluster: